hhuebert/sobotify/README.md

       install.bat

    to automatically download and install all required tools and packages.
-It downloads several other project and tools (miniconda, Mosquitto, VOSK, FFMPEG, pybullet, qibullet, Python SDK for Pepper/NAO (pynaoqi),...).
+It downloads several other project and tools (Miniconda, Mosquitto, VOSK, FFMPEG, pybullet, qibullet, Python SDK for Pepper/NAO (pynaoqi),...).
    Please check their licenses before installation and usage.
 You can find the corresponding download URLs in [install.bat](install.bat) and Python package (PyPi) names in [requirements.txt](requirements.txt). pybullet is downloaded from the conda package repository (conda-forge)
+* Keep the default settings within Miniconda and Mosquitto installation

 ## One-Click-Testing